Industry energy

 The Deutsche Bahn deployment validated the per-asset anomaly detection pattern at national scale.
 Rail fasteners, weld joints, ballast condition, and trackside object identification translate directly into the energy domain: insulators, conductor hardware, vegetation encroachment, pipeline corridor integrity.
 The architecture is identical — only the taxonomy of anomalies changes per asset class.

-Halo Cloud is trained per-deployment on the operator's own asset class.
+Sentinel is trained per-deployment on the operator's own asset class.
 The model improves with your data; the data stays inside EU + US infrastructure; the IP behind the model is licensable rather than rented.

 Next move